 John testifies concerning him and has cried out, stating, “This was he of whom I said, ‘The one coming behind me came to be before me', in that he was first of me."

 The “John” in this sentence is not the writer of this biography but John the Baptist – the first-century prophet in Israel.
 He was unequivocal in witness.

 In that out of his fullness we, everyone, laid hold and grace against grace.

 John (the writer) continues his explanation of how he and others became “children of God”.
 When Jesus came, that “glory” of his, that “glory full of grace and truth” was imparted to them.
 They “all received” some of that “fulness”.
 They “received” stuff from him which changed them deep inside.

 “Grace against grace”?
 What on earth?
 The word for “against” is anti in the original Greek.
 This seems strange.
 How can grace be anti-grace - oppose grace?
 It seems to me that John is faithfully and correctly recording that the grace they “all received” within themselves - the unmerited, undeserved steadfast love they were given by Jesus by “the Word made flesh” - became the source of the "grace" they showed to all others.

-That the law was given through Moses; the grace and the truth came to be through Jesus Christ.
+In that the law was given through Moses, the grace and the truth came to be through Jesus Christ.